Skip to main content

 9. Error Handling & Recovery

-• If any step fails, update migration status to FAILED and log error details.
+• If any step fails, migration status remains IN_PROGRESS or is set to FAILED by error handlers.

 caution

-When payment methods are deleted as part of merge process, PAYMENT_METHOD_DELETED event should not be sent to merchant
+When payment methods are deleted as part of the merge process, PAYMENT_METHOD_DELETED events are not sent to the merchant.
+Instead, PAYMENT_METHOD_REPLACED is published (pointing to the enterprise version).

 Migration States